ADDITIONAL Services & Information

 - WASC-ACSCU: Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities

-Some coursework may not be accepted, and students who change their educational goals must have their transcripts reevaluated.
+Depending on the program, some coursework may not be accepted.
+If you change your educational goals, you must have your transcripts reevaluated.

 Associate of Arts, Associate of Science, and Associate in Applied Science-T Degrees